 7-Dec-2015 Source: CHC

 CHC Helicopter is a leader in enabling customers to go further, do more and come home safely, including oil and gas companies, government search-and-rescue agencies and organizations requiring helicopter maintenance, repair and overhaul services through the Heli-One segment.
-The company has a fleet of more than 230 aircraft and operates in approximately 20 countries around the world.
+The company has a fleet of more than 220 aircraft and operates on six continents around the world.